sirkon/fenneg/README.md

 - Although `LogOperationDispatcher` is an exact match for the `LogRecorder` as an interface, but it is an actual business logic, which is to be written by a user.

-So, this code generator is about rendering a code for a `LogOperationRecorder`'s t7y8uio];
-\\;'l implementation and a dispatching.
+So, this code generator is about rendering a code for a `LogOperationRecorder`'s  implementation and a dispatching.

 ## How the final utility is expected to work.